stijn-arends/nitrogen_dioxide_emission/README.md

 # The effect of a lockdown on the nitrogen dioxide emission in the Netherlands
-Studying the effect of the number of corona cases and the lockdowns on the emission of nitrogen dioxide
+Studying the effect of the number of corona cases and the lockdowns on the emission of nitrogen dioxide (NO2) in the Netherlands.

 [![Python version](https://img.shields.io/badge/python-3-blue)](https://www.python.org/download/releases/3.0/)
 [![panel](https://img.shields.io/badge/Python%20package-panel-brightgreen)](https://panel.holoviz.org/)